usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/SolutionStrategies/Analysis/Analysis.md

 #### Description

-The analysis workflow is shown in the figure ((Analysis-Workflow)) below and consists of two steps:
+The analysis workflow is shown in the figure below and consists of two steps:

 *  Determine the results that are needed for the synthesis phase.